Main Content

 The training progress plot shows the mini-batch loss and accuracy and the validation loss and accuracy.
 For more information on the training progress plot, see Monitor Deep Learning Training Progress (Deep Learning Toolbox).
 The loss is the cross-entropy loss.
 The accuracy is the percentage of images that the network classifies correctly.

 The training process is displayed in the image above.
 The dark blue line on the upper plot indicates the model's accuracy on the training data, while the black dashed line indicates the model's accuracy on the validation data (separate from training).
-The validation accuracy is more than 97%, which is quite good for an eight-class classifier.
+The validation accuracy is well over 90%, which is quite good for an eight-class classifier.
 Furthermore, note that the validation accuracy and training accuracy are similar.
 This indicates that we have a robust classifier.
 When the training accuracy is much higher than the validation accuracy, the model is overfitting to (i.e. memorizing) the training data.

 Classify Test Images and Compute Accuracy